 On this page we aim to explain how credit works and where to find further information to support you in your learning.

 Credit is key to opening up access to Higher Education, especially for students without standard entry qualifications.
-At a recent SEEC Seminar on ‘Credit transfer and social mobility’ one Middlesex University graduate explained: “I had the (nursing) experience, but I needed to add academic credibility to my role … I managed to claim 70 credits which contributed towards my Masters.”
+At a SEEC Seminar on ‘Credit transfer and social mobility’ one Middlesex University graduate explained: “I had the (nursing) experience, but I needed to add academic credibility to my role … I managed to claim 70 credits which contributed towards my Masters.”
 (Marjorie Dunn, MSc Professional Practice (Leading Change in Clinical Practice)) Another with a long career in Montessori schools said: “For my working experience and my learning journey I was able to claim 210 credits.”
 (Yasmin Jevanjee, BA(Hons) Professional Practice (Early Years Education))

 If you’re a SEEC member and would like to hear more about how credit and the recognition of prior learning supported Marjorie and Yasmin’s career development, a video is available via this link .
-(For a password reminder please contact Angela on email@example.com .)
+(For a password reminder please contact email@example.com .)

 How Credit Works